sobit/sobit.github.io/_posts/2016-02-25-go-from-php-engineers-perspective.md

 name := "sobit"
 {% endhighlight %}

-Now, let's remember how do we swap values of two variables in PHP:
+Now, let’s remember how we swap values of two variables in PHP:

 {% highlight php %}
 <?php